Theta Decay Calculator

 1. Enter your option details (type, strike, stock price, IV, DTE)

-2. See how the option price decays from today to expiration
+2. See how the option price decays from entry to expiration.

-4. Compare ATM vs OTM vs ITM by changing the strike—notice how decay profiles differ
+4. Compare ATM, OTM, and ITM by varying the strike—notice how the decay profiles differ.

 Frequently Asked Questions